Gary Waddock: Playing career

-Waddock grew up in Alperton, a suburb of Wembley, and attended Alperton High School.
 During his playing career, he appeared professionally (predominantly as a midfielder) for six different clubs.
 He earned 21 international caps for the Republic of Ireland, scoring three goals in the process.
 Waddock was named by Jack Charlton in the squad for the 1990 FIFA World Cup, but having travelled to the pre-tournament camp in Malta, he was dropped at the last minute in favour of Alan McLoughlin, seen as better cover for players nursing injuries.
 Years later Charlton later said that he should have kept Waddock and dropped veteran striker Frank Stapleton instead.

-He debuted for Queens Park Rangers in 1979 and went on to play 203 times and scored eight goals in the following eight years, playing in the 1982 FA Cup Final.
+He debuted for Queens Park Rangers in 1979 and went on to play 203 times and scored eight goals in the following eight years, playing in the 1982 FA Cup final.

 He left QPR for Charleroi in Belgium for three years between 1987 and 1989, making 40 appearances and scoring one goal, before returning to London with Millwall.
 In two years with Millwall, Waddock appeared 58 times and scored twice for the 'Lions'.

 By 1991 he was back at QPR although he failed to make the first team and found himself on loan at Swindon Town where he made six appearances.
 Following on from his spell at Swindon, Waddock moved to Bristol Rovers in 1992, scoring one goal in 71 matches over the next three years.

 His swan song took place with Luton Town.
 In four years he made 153 appearances and scored his final three professional goals.